Documentation Unit 3

 John Stezaker

-CREATING THE SHAPES
+FORMING THE SHAPES

 Creating the pieces, I wanted to move beyond neat, uniform square tiles and explore more unique, irregular forms in clay.
 I allowed the process to guide me, experimenting intuitively rather than planning everything in advance.
 In some pieces I focused on creating built-in borders for my photographic decals, using a serrated-edged metal rib to glide across the soft clay.
 This left abstract imprints that acted like frame.
 I also experimented with curved shapes and arches, considering how the pieces would occupy space and stand up in a gallery setting.
 These forms reflect my interest in organic, imperfect structures, mirroring the fractured and layered themes within the work itself, and encouraging viewers to engage with each piece as an individual object rather than a uniform tile.